 In 1868, one year after the end of her romance with Richard, Susie began co-editing the Millburn Literary Association's publication with her neighbor, David J. Minto.
 They had been attending the same prayer meetings and evenings of singing at Mr. Hughes's for two years, and were both teachers.

-David J. Minto, circa 1870. (left) (LCDM 93.45.52) David enlisted with the 96th Illinois, but was honorably discharged due to illness in 1863.
-He came back to Millburn and farmed his family's land, and taught in the local one room schools.
+David J. Minto, circa 1870.
+(Dunn Museum 93.45.52) David enlisted with the 96th Illinois, and was honorably discharged due to illness in April 1863.
+On his return to Millburn, he farmed his family's land, and taught in the local schools.

 In the same letter, Susie wrote: "Don't you think Davie that the 20th would be a good day for... you know."
 That "you know" referred to a possible wedding day.
 Indeed, they were married on that very May 20th by Rev. Thomas Lightbody of the Millburn Congregational Church, and remained married for 44 years.

 Photographed in 1898 at the Minto family homestead are Susie and David Minto (seated) with their only surviving children, David Harold and Una (with kittens).
-(LCDM 93.45.91)
+(Dunn Museum 93.45.91)